saoudrizwan/ControllerViewDesign/README.md

 CVD is a programming design pattern, not a framework, so there shouldn't be much overhead when using it.
 The required boilerplate code is ~30 lines of Swift, which you can add anywhere in your project.
 You can also drag and drop `ControllerViewDesign.swift` into your project.

 ## Getting Started
-Before, we would create a *UIViewController* subclass, where we initialize subviews, lay them out in our *viewDidLoad()* method, and then add any animation functions if we need them.
+Before, we would create a *UIViewController* subclass, where we initialize subviews, lay them out in our *viewDidLoad()* method, and then add any animation functions if we needed them.
 However with CVD, we put all that view-related code in a *ControllerView* subclass and set view handlers (like targets, gesture recognizers, delegates, data sources, etc.) & call any animation functions in a *Controller* subclass.

 1. [Create a ControllerView subclass.](#creating-a-controllerview-subclass)